Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Introduction

-Thus, if $q=\infty$, then Krylov's condition \eqref{eq:KRweak} reduces to the LPS condition \eqref{eq:KR}, and a weak solution exists only for values of $p,d$ that are in the subcritical regime.
-If $q<\infty$, then \eqref{eq:KRweak} is weaker than \eqref{eq:KR}, and a weak solution also exists for some supercritical $p,d$.
-Note however, that under additional assumptions on the drift (e.g., that the drift is divergence-free) Krylov's condition \eqref{eq:KRweak} can be further relaxed \cite{ZZ}.
+Thus, if $q=\infty$, then Krylov's condition~\eqref{eq:KRweak} reduces to the LPS condition~\eqref{eq:KR}, and a weak solution exists only for values of $p,d$ that are in the subcritical regime.
+If $q<\infty$, then~\eqref{eq:KRweak} is weaker than~\eqref{eq:KR}, and a weak solution also exists for some supercritical $p,d$.
+Note, however, that under additional assumptions on the drift (e.g., that the drift is divergence-free), Krylov's condition~\eqref{eq:KRweak} can be further relaxed, see \cite{ZZ} and \cite[Section~1]{hao2023sdes} for a very detailed discussion.

 Much less is known for the case where the noise is a fractional Brownian motion $W^H$.
-The main reason is that for $H \neq \frac12$ the fractional Brownian motion is neither a martingale nor a Markov process.
+The main reason is that for $H \neq \frac12$, the fractional Brownian motion is neither a martingale nor a Markov process.
 Since the techniques used in \cite{Zvo74, Ver80, KR05, Kr20} for both proving well-posedness and constructing counterexamples are based on Itô's formula, they become inapplicable.

-A breakthrough in understanding the well-posedness of SDEs driven by fBM was achieved in \cite{CG} and \cite{LeSSL}, where sewing and stochastic sewing techniques were developed.
-Extending their ideas, \cite{GG23} showed (among many other interesting results) weak existence for SDE \eqref{eq:main_eq} if $b\in L_q([0, T], L_p(\R^d))$, $p,q\in[1,\infty]$, and
+A breakthrough in understanding the well-posedness of SDEs driven by fBm was achieved in \cite{CG} and \cite{LeSSL}, where sewing and stochastic sewing techniques were developed.
+Extending their ideas, \cite{GG23} showed (among many other interesting results), the weak existence for SDE~\eqref{eq:main_eq} if $b\in L_q([0, T], L_p(\R^d))$, $p,q\in[1,\infty]$, and

-When $H=\frac{1}{2}$, the first part of \eqref{eq:GG23} reduces to the LPS condition \eqref{eq:KR}, but the second part requires an additional condition, $2d < p$.
-Thus, one does not recover the optimal Krylov's condition \eqref{eq:KRweak}.
+When $H=\frac{1}{2}$, the first part of~\eqref{eq:GG23} reduces to the LPS condition~\eqref{eq:KR} and the second part becomes an additional condition, $2d < p$.
+Thus, one does not recover the optimal Krylov's condition~\eqref{eq:KRweak}.